 That Old Christmas Chestnut

-Lou Boyd (Robert Moloney) works for Mr. Crouch (Garry Chalk) who owns The Great American Store and as Christmas is just 18 days away wants Lou and the rest of his staff to work doubly hard.
-And if working for Mr. Crouch wasn't bad enough his equally pushy daughter Dianne (Kristen Dalton) has started working at the store.
+Lou Boyd (Robert Moloney - Storm Cell) works for Mr. Crouch (Garry Chalk - 'Tis the Season for Love) who owns The Great American Store and as Christmas is just 18 days away wants Lou demands everyone work even harder than they are.
+And if working for Mr. Crouch wasn't bad enough his equally pushy and demanding daughter, Dianne (Kristen Dalton - A Mother's Rage), has started working at the store.
 When one of Lou's colleagues mistakenly orders 60,000 boxes of Christmas lights they come up with a plan to sell them by staging a contest across the county in order to lure shoppers in to buy the lights.
-But not only does the sale go better than expected but Dianne wants to make sure the decorating contest is won by Lou, except he lives with his parents in their home.
-But despite being like chalk n cheese Lou and Dianne ends up spending a lot of time together as she insists on doing the decorating.
+But not only does the Christmas light sale go even better than expected but Dianne wants to make sure the decorating contest is won by Lou, except he lives with his parents in their home.
+Despite being like chalk n cheese Lou and Dianne end up spending a lot of time together as she insists on doing the decorating.

-Playfully obvious is the best way to describe "Christmas on Chestnut Street" which means in my book this is one of those Christmas movies you watch if you are a fan of Christmas movies but not one which is likely to become a fixture in the annual Christmas list of movies to watch to get you in the festive mood.
-Now I did say that "Christmas on Chestnut Street" is obvious and I should have added over the top to that as on one hand we have various couples decking their homes with bulbs and ornaments with the rivalry between them getting out of control.
+Playfully obvious is the best way to describe "Christmas on Chestnut Street", which means in my book this is one of those Christmas movies you watch if you are a fan of Christmas movies but not one which is likely to become a fixture in the list of Christmas movies you watch to get you in the festive mood.
+Now I did say that "Christmas on Chestnut Street" is obvious and I should have added over the top to that as we have various couples decking their homes with bulbs and ornaments with the rivalry between them getting out of control.
 It is played for laughs with much of the comedy ending up forced to the point the daftness of it might make some grown ups groan.